MontanaFlossCo/Flint-Documentation/guides/getting_started.md

     - featured
 ---

+## Overview

 In order to use Flint you need to build the framework and add it and its dependency to your project.

-## Building Flint

 The easiest way to use Flint in your own project is via [Carthage](https://github.com/Carthage/Carthage).
 You add the dependency to your `Cartfile` like this: